heimansfeldmit1n/heimansfeldmit1n/README.md

 - 👋 Hi, I’m @heimansfeldmit1n
 - 👀 I’m interested in Scouting and Handball...
 If I am not working to get better at my job as a sysadming ;D
-- 🌱 I’m currently learning C and Javascript in my freetime and at work I am intensively working with poweshell and VCenter
 - 💞️ I’m looking to collaborate on nothing